By Malcolm Lee Kitchen III | Margin Of The Law

 Madison defined tyranny in Federalist 47: “The accumulation of all powers, legislative, executive, and judiciary, in the same hands, may justly be pronounced the very definition of tyranny.”

-Justice Clarence Thomas recognized the structural abandonment: “We have overseen and sanctioned the growth of an administrative system that concentrates the power to make laws and the power to enforce them in the hands of a vast and unaccountable administrative apparatus that finds no comfortable home in our constitutional structure.”
+Justice Clarence Thomas identified the structural problem with precision: “We have overseen and sanctioned the growth of an administrative system that concentrates the power to make laws and the power to enforce them in the hands of a vast and unaccountable administrative apparatus that finds no comfortable home in our constitutional structure.”

 What Happens When You Understand the Inversion

-Every regulation becomes a test: does this restriction appear in the enumerated powers, or is it administrative overreach operating outside constitutional bounds?
+Every permit application becomes a question: why are you asking permission to do what you are already entitled to do?
+Every regulatory requirement becomes a test: does this restriction appear in the enumerated powers, or is it administrative overreach operating outside constitutional authority?